maria-antoniak/goodreads-scraper/README.md

 - `browser` can be set to `chrome` or `firefox`.
 - `format` can be set to `JSON` (default) or `CSV`.

-# Generate Book Ids
+# Generate Book Id Titles

-You can use the service `book_id` to collect book ids which can then be used as input to any of the above services.
+You can use the service `book_id` to collect book id titles which can then be used as input to any of the above services.

 ### Input